Space48/CmsMenu/README.md

 7. Flush Magento cache.

 ## Troubleshooting
-If you have done the previous steps and still cannot see the sub menus, try reindexing the flat tables related to categories.
+If you have done the previous steps and still cannot see the sub menus or you get an error message saying that `cms_block_menu` column is missing, try reindexing the flat tables related to categories.